FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     Levee crest elevations that are less than a minimum difference above the ground are list in this file.
     The minimum elevation difference is the DEPRESSDEPTH parameter in the CONT.DAT file.
     This variable is used to evaluate the minimum difference in the levee crest elevations compared to the ground elevation on both sides of the levee.
-    If used with DE- PRESSED_ELEMENTS.OUT, the DEPRESSDEPTH variable either has to be the same value or two separate independent simulations are required for different values (use SIMUL = 0.1 or 0.01 hrs for each).
+    If used with DEPRESSED_ELEMENTS.OUT, the DEPRESSDEPTH variable either has to be the same value or two separate independent simulations are required for different values (use SIMUL = 0.1 or 0.01 hrs for each).

         - Grid element - element with the levee assigned